rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

 #### View the HTTP headers

 Many operations do not return a response body, just response headers.
-These headers contain useful information such as the HTTP response code.
+These headers contain useful information, such as the HTTP response code.
 To view the HTTP response headers, use the `-I` option, as shown in the following example.
 This option is the equivalent of an **HTTP HEAD** request (X HEAD):